eggplants/pybsddb-mirror/docs/introduction.rst

 The berkeleydb.db extension module provides the following object types:

-- **DB:** The basic database object, capable of Hash, BTree, Recno, and Queue access methods.
+- **DB:** The basic database object, capable of Hash, BTree, Recno, Queue and Heap access methods.

 - **DBEnv:** Provides a Database Environment for more advanced database use.
 Apps using transactions, logging, concurrent access, etc. will